junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 In some areas these drinks have become very popular.
 Often a poor mother will buy carbonated drinks for a child who is poorly nourished, when the same money could be better used to buy 2 eggs or other nutritious food.

 Carbonated drinks have no nutritional value apart from sugar.
 And for the amount of sugar they contain, they are very expensive.

 Children who are given a lot of carbonated drinks and other sweet things often begin to get cavities and rotten teeth at an early age.
 Carbonated drinks are especially bad for persons with acid indigestion or stomach ulcer.

 Natural drinks you make from fruits are healthier and often much cheaper than carbonated drinks.

-IF YOU WANT HEALTHY CHILDREN AND HAVE A LITTLE MONEY TO BUY THEM SOMETHING . . .
+IF YOU WANT HEALTHY CHILDREN AND HAVE A LITTLE MONEY TO BUY THEM SOMETHING...

-YES

-buy them a couple of eggs or other  nutritious food, not carbonated drinks!
+**YES**: buy them a couple of eggs or other  nutritious food, not carbonated drinks!

-NO

-Do not get your children used to drinking carbonated drinks.
+**NO**: Do not get your children used to drinking carbonated drinks.